compgenomicslab/CRs/README.md

-### Which is the Degree of Plant-Specificty according to my LBD cluster family?
+### Which is the Degree of Plant-Specificty according to my LBD-family?

 Each cluster has an associated Degree of Plant-Specificty (DPS) calculated as the proportion of Plant-Associated Bacteria (PAB) over the total species detected with the corresponding LBD.
 This value can be checked in the given table (DPS-clusters.tsv), consulting the DPS for the cluster number predicted in the previous step.